Garland J. Hopkins founds G.J. Hopkins.

 After 25 years of service, E. Clifton retired in 2011, and Ernie Caldwell took his place.
 Caldwell had been with the company for more than a decade and had 19 years of mechanical engineering experience.
-Shortly after Caldwell became President, the sheet metal shop relocated to a larger facility with new equipment, and G.J.
+Shortly after Caldwell became president, the sheet metal shop relocated to a larger facility with new equipment, and G.J.
 Hopkins started prefabrication of mechanical, plumbing, and electrical systems.
 Additionally, the Engineering department hired BIM experts, allowing the company to construct a three-dimensional computer model of mechanical and electrical systems before installation.

-More than 60 years later, G.J.
+Today, G.J.
 Hopkins continues to build upon the standards of quality and sound engineering skills its customers have come to expect.